R. T. Rybak: Mayoralty

 Rybak was listed as a finalist for the 2008 World Mayor award.
-In June 2008 Rybak was elected Vice President for Communications of the National Conference of Democratic Mayors.
+In June 2008, he was elected Vice President for Communications of the National Conference of Democratic Mayors.

 According to DNC Chair Debbie Wasserman Schultz, Rybak was the first mayor of a large U.S. city to endorse Barack Obama's presidential campaign in 2007.
-Rybak campaigned for Obama and was active in the campaign's youth wing.
+He campaigned for Obama and was active in the campaign's youth wing.

 In January 2009, Rybak announced his intention to run for reelection to a third term.

 In March 2009, Rybak proposed eliminating the Minneapolis Civil Rights Investigations Division, which was established in 1967 to investigate discriminatory practices as part of the city's Civil Rights Department.
 The plan was met by community opposition, with both the DFL African American Caucus and the Minneapolis Urban League speaking out against it.
-During his tenure as mayor, Rybak went through six civil rights directors and decreased the number of workers in the department.
+During his mayoralty, Rybak went through six civil rights directors and decreased the number of workers in the department.

 On November 3, 2009, Rybak was elected to a third term, winning more than 73.6% of the first-place votes.

-Rybak's office regularly used social media, often to alert followers to vital city information.
-He used Twitter too.
+Rybak's office regularly used social media including Twitter to alert followers to vital city information.

 Rybak chose not to run for a fourth term.
 His mayoralty ended on January 2, 2014, when Betsy Hodges was sworn in as the city's 47th mayor.
-After leaving office, Rybak became Executive Director of Generation Next, an organization seeking to help close the achievement gap for minority students.
-He is now President and CEO of the Minneapolis Foundation.
+After leaving office, Rybak became executive director of Generation Next, an organization seeking to help close the achievement gap for minority students.
+He is now president and CEO of the Minneapolis Foundation.

 2010 gubernatorial campaign

 On November 5, 2009, Rybak filed paperwork creating a campaign for governor of Minnesota.
 A month later, he officially announced his candidacy at the Varsity Theater in Minneapolis.
 Rybak won the straw poll on February 2, 2010, at Minnesota's precinct caucus events statewide.

-On April 24, 2010, Rybak withdrew his name from consideration for the nomination at the DFL convention after six ballots.
+At the DFL convention on April 24, 2010, Rybak withdrew his name from consideration for the nomination after six ballots.
 He endorsed Margaret Anderson Kelliher, and called on Democrats remaining in the race to withdraw and support her.
-Former U.S. Senator Mark Dayton subsequently won the Democratic nomination and the general election that year.
+Former U.S. Senator Mark Dayton subsequently won the nomination and the general election.